saashqdev/kubevue.github.io/src/views/guides/structure.md

 ├─ .eslintrc # ESLint configuration
 ├─ .eslintignore # Files that need to be ignored by ESLint ├─ .gitignore # Files that need to be ignored by git ├─ package.json # npm package configuration.
-Simple Vusion configuration can also be written here ├─ README.md # Default project documentation
+Simple Kubevue configuration can also be written here ├─ README.md # Default project documentation
 └─ ...
 ```